 (Bibliothèque Nationale de Paris,

 Bruges – home to Richard for a few monthsIn the winter of 1460/61 Yorkist fortunes were at their lowest, with the duke of York's death at Wakefield and the earl of Warwick's defeat at St Albans.
 For their safety Cecily sent the boys, aged just eleven and eight, to the court of the duke of Burgundy.
-Her decision to remain in London to defend the interests of her only other surviving son, the eighteen-year-old Edward, Earl of March, indicates her priorities and her ambition for her family.
-Immediately after their return to England the king's little brothers, like their mother, probably lived within the royal household for several years.
+Her decision to remain in London to defend the interests of her only other surviving son, the eighteen-year-old Edward, earl of March, indicates her priorities and her ambition for her family.
+Immediately after their return to England the king's little brothers, like their mother, probably spent much of their time within the royal household.
 Richard may well have been nearly thirteen before he left the regular company of his mother for the household of the earl of Warwick.

 The year 1469 was to prove the first real test in Cecily's relations with her sons.
-This was the year that George, Duke of Clarence, joined forces with his father-in-law, the earl of Warwick, to rebel against and imprison Edward IV.
-Richard was steadfastly loyal to Edward in the face of slanders that the king was a bastard.
-When Clarence and Warwick rebelled again in 1470 to reinstate Henry VI, Richard fled with Edward to Burgundy.
+This was the year that George, duke of Clarence, joined forces with his father-in-law, the earl of Warwick, to rebel against and imprison Edward IV.
+It was at this time that the first rumours that Edward IV was alleged to be a bastard emerged – it was a very common trope in medieval propaganda and there is no evidence that anyone actually believed it.
+Richard was steadfastly loyal to Edward, despite his own connections with Warwick.
+When Clarence and Warwick rebelled again in 1470 to reinstate Henry VI, Richard fled, like Edward, to Burgundy.
 But where did Cecily stand?
 Before Clarence and Warwick set sail for Calais from where they launched their initial rebellion Cecily spent five days with them at Sandwich.
 Michael Jones has surmised that she had fallen out with Edward and was in favour of the rebellion.
 Yet only months earlier Edward had named his second daughter after Cecily and as soon as Edward regained his throne in 1471 he took his family to join his mother at Baynard's Castle.

 Cecily the Widow.